SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 |                         | `ADC_DACREF1`             | `ADC_DACREF1`           |
 |                         | `ADC_DACREF2`             |                         |

-The Ground internal sources are presumable meant to help correct for offset error.
+The Ground internal sources are presumably meant to help correct for offset error.
 On Classic AVRs they made a point of talking about offset cal for differential channels, and often all the channels could be measured.
 The EA attempts to provide an automatic solution to this with sign chopping (usable only for accumulated readings )

 DACREF0-2 are the the reference voltages for the analog comparators.
 On the DA-series, there is no way to measure the supply voltage other than using DAC or DACREF source: you can neither directly measure a reference voltage like some parts, nor is there any way to get a fraction of the supply voltage like the DB and DD-series support.
 Note also that on the DB series, you can't measure the outputs of the OPAMPs directly - you must output to the pin and measure that, however much the high-level descriptions sound like there is a way to route the opamp signals internally.